-The first survey cycle is nearing completion and will be repeated immediately afterwards, on a rolling basis, ad infinitum, to monitor change in these parameters over time.
-The majority of the sample squares visited during the 1st 5-year survey cycle will be revisited during the 2nd 5-year survey cycle, and the data compared to detect change in woodlands between the two surveys.
+The survey cycle will be repeated immediately afterwards, on a rolling basis, ad infinitum, to monitor change in these parameters over time.
+The vast majority of the sample squares visited during the 1st 5-year survey cycle will be revisited during the 2nd 5-year survey cycle, and the data compared to detect change in woodlands between the two surveys.